HaloSPV3/Gemini/README.md

 *FileSizeHelper.cs*: Helps convert Bytes to a human readable string representation.
 *FolderNameHelper.cs*: Helps get the name of a folder a file is in.
 Kind of useless but
 it's being used in StarboundAssetUnpacker.
 Probably going to move this there.

+## State of the code
+At the moment, the existing utilities are not extensively tested, as I only recently
+developed them for StarboundAssetUnpacker, so there's probably some things which need
+to be worked out.
+I think they all work as they should though from what I've seen using
+them in that project though.

 ## Usage
 I've tried to document the code the best I can with XML documentation comments.